Aglina95/Odin-Project-Assignment/README.md

 This project is a HTML/CSS exercise given by The Odin Project.
 I was asked to look at a photo of a website and try to recreate it using everything I had learned throughout the course.

-<p>The avatar in the upper right corner was created with the avatar maker: https://illustmaker.abi-station.com/index_en.shtml</p>
+<p>The avatar in the upper left corner was created with the avatar maker: https://illustmaker.abi-station.com/index_en.shtml</p>

 <p>All images of this project were taken from https://pixabay.com/da/</p>